agusev/mastermind/README.md

   ├── game.db.test.js
 ```
 ---
-To verify that that the finished game can be saved to the game table in the database
+To verify that the finished game can be saved to the game table in the database
 and a list of games can be retrieved, I added the following tests.
 *output:*
 ```